 When you are reviewing your background report and credit report, you should pay close attention to the names that appear at the beginning of those reports.
 Sometimes, credit bureaus and background reporting companies will include aliases, along with your given name.
 The inclusion of aliases can lead to significant problems.
 Credit bureaus

-A Stranger’s Information is Mixed in Your Experian, Equifax or Transunion Credit Report.
+Denied a Mortgage Because of an Error on Your Equifax, Experian, or Transunion Credit Report?
 Here is What to Do.